-If a student is without meal money on a consistent basis, the school principal, designee will investigate the situation more closely, contact parents (if applicable) for support (if applicable).
+If a student is without meal money on a consistent basis, the school administrator, designee will investigate the situation moreclosely, contact parents (if applicable) for support (if applicable).
 If the school administrator suspects that a student may be abusing the policy, they privilege of charging meals will be revoked.